-4. 2025/2026 T-4 Capacity Auction Final Results Summary
+4. 2025/2026 T-4 Capacity Auction Provisional Results Summary

 The following table gives the key price outcomes of the Capacity Auction.
 The Auction Clearing Price is set based on where the supply curve (offer stack) intersects the all-island Auction Demand Curve.
-The Auction Clearing Price for the T-4 2025/26 Capacity Auction is $46,000 \notin$ /MW per year or $40,953.80 \notin$ /MW per year.
+The Auction Clearing Price for the T-4 2025/26 Capacity Auction is 46,000 €/MW per year or 40,953.80 £/MW per year.
 All successful capacity providers whose offers cleared at less than or equal to the Auction Clearing Price will receive this clearing price.
 Successful capacity providers whose offers cleared at greater than the Auction Clearing Price (e.g. for locational reasons) will receive their offer price.
-The cleared price of all units is provided in the final Capacity Auction Results document, FCAR2526T-4.
+The cleared price of all units is provided in the provisional Capacity Auction Results document, PCAR2526T-4.